jlauinger/master-of-science/code/writings/unsafe-vulnerabilities-1-information-leakage.md

-# Exploitation Exercise with Go unsafe.Pointer
+# Exploitation Exercise with unsafe.Pointer in Go

-April 12, 2020.
-Johannes Lauinger
+May 11, 2020.
+Johannes Lauinger (johannes@lauinger-it.de)

 Go is a generally safe language.
 It has memory safety measures that should render common buffer overflow vulnerabilities which often exist in C programs impossible.